IndyGo: Marion County Transit Plan

-In April 2020, IndyGo announced it was postponing system-wide route changes as part of the Marion County Transit Plan implementation due to the COVID-19 pandemic.
+In April 2020, IndyGo postponed system-wide route changes as part of the Marion County Transit Plan implementation due to the COVID-19 pandemic.
 The changes would have switched the current hub-and-spoke system to a grid network that would allow for easier transfers across the city.

-In August 2020, IndyGo initiated a "bus stop balancing" project to eliminate or consolidate 524 redundant or low-boarding bus stops and create 45 new bus stops.
-The effort is expected to expedite service on high-ridership routes.
+In August 2020, IndyGo initiated a "bus stop balancing" project to eliminate or consolidate 524 redundant or lightly used boarding bus stops and create 45 new bus stops.
+The effort was expected to expedite service on high-ridership routes.

+Construction began on IndyGo's second bus rapid transit project, the Purple Line, on February 25, 2022.
+It opened to the public on October 13, 2024, with service primarily on 38th Street between downtown and Lawrence to the northeast.
+Since November 2024, the Purple Line has had the highest monthly ridership in the IndyGo system and reached 100,000 monthly passengers in April 2025.

+Groundbreaking on the Blue Line, the third and final bus rapid transit project from Cumberland in the east to the Indianapolis International Airport west of downtown, took place on February 28, 2025, with construction anticipated to conclude in 2028.
+The Blue Line's use of dedicated bus lanes has been criticized by some state legislators, who introduced a bill in 2024 to ban them.
+The bill was dropped after IndyGo and the city government agreed to maintain two lanes in each direction for general purpose traffic in more sections of the route.

 Julia M. Carson Transit Center

 The Julia M. Carson Transit Center at 201 E. Washington Street serves routes that transit downtown Indianapolis.
 Ground was broken for the $26.5 million facility in September 2014.
 A ribbon-cutting ceremony was held on June 21, 2016, with formal bus service beginning on June 26, 2016.
 In addition to IndyGo's Customer Service Retail Center, the 14000 sqft center includes free Wi-Fi, public restrooms, a conference room, administrative offices, bus operator lounge, seating, real-time arrival and departure information, 19 bus bays, and 700 sqft of retail space.
 Of IndyGo's 31 routes, 26 routes offer transfers at the station.

 The transit center is named for Julia Carson, former U.S. Representative for Indiana's 7th congressional district (1997–2007).
 During her tenure in Congress, Carson helped secure federal funding for the $26.5 million transit center.